JoeQuigley1/PP4_Food_Diary/TESTS.md

  ### As a Site User I can  access an individual post  so that I can see the details clearly

   -  ![Expert Detail](docs/testing/Exper%20Recipe%20detail.png)
+  -I have clicked the expert post from the posts list page and the detail renders successfully.

- ### As a Site User I can  create a post at the click of a button * so that I can easily contribute to the site
+ ### As a Site User I can  create a post at the click of a button  so that I can easily contribute to the site
+  - Submit a recipe in navbar and all submit a recipe buttons succesfully redirects the user to the submit a recipe form.
+  - on Completion of the submit a recipe form, a new recipe post is succesfully rendered on the users recipe page.

 ### As a Site User I can like or unlike posts so that I can interact with the content
+- Non Admin users can like and unlike expert recipe posts.

 ### As a Site User I can comment on posts so that I can be involved in other users content
+- Non Admin users can comment on expert posts.
+- The posts must be approved by the admin.

 ### As a Site User I can sign up with an email and password so that I can gain access to the blog site
+- As a user,  I have clicked the sign up button and have been redirected to the sign up form.
+- I have entered in sign all credentials correctly and have created a new user profile.

 ### As a Site User I can logout of the site  so that I can ensure that my account is safe if I use multiple devices
+- I have clicked the log out button, been directed to the sign out page with sign out prompt.
+- Once sign out button prompt has been clicked I have been succesfully signed out and redirected to the home page.

 ### As a Site User I can login  so that I can have secure access to the site